 Full Mouth Reconstruction commonly refers to the restoration or rebuilding of all one’s teeth in the upper and lower jaw.
 Full mouth reconstruction does not only apply with one who is completely edentulous (missing all teeth) and in need of full dentures.
 Full mouth reconstruction will allow the dentist to repair multiple problems in the mouth at one time.

 Patients do not need to worry since we will sit down with each patient and go over all of the details with that specific patient’s procedure.
 With full mouth reconstruction, each patient will need a treatment that is slightly different than another.
 By customizing the treatment to each individual, we can help ensure that the patient is completely satisfied with the result.
-There are multiple reasons as to why a patient may need full mouth reconstruction, including trauma, infection and long-term wear.
-To learn more, schedule an appointment by calling (781) 595-0596.
+There are multiple reasons why a patient may need full mouth reconstruction, including trauma, infection, and long-term wear.
+To learn more, read the drop-down menus below and schedule an appointment by calling (781) 595-0596.